The Queen Mother at the Garden of Remembrance and library footage of the world wars.

 Man rejected by army takes a PT course at YMCA and is then accepted as a new recruit.

 Major General Fielding inspects London Volunteers on a muddy parade ground.

 Indian, Australian and British troops parade through Marseilles, carnival atmosphere.

 Dockers' battalion forms in Liverpool.

-Funeral of the Royal Navy's 'Boy Hero', John Travers Cornwall in 1916.
+Funeral of the Royal Navy's 'Boy Hero', John Travers Cornwell in 1916.

 Angry crowds clash with pacifists who have taken refuge in London church.

 Footage of soldiers in a trench in the Argonne, loading guns and ducking for cover.